 Lingerie.
 Remember lingerie?

 We were always moving around for one reason or another and for a while my booth was next to a great friend of mine, Susie H. She was smart as a whip, pretty as a picture (and she modeled for me for several freelance gigs), mischievous as hell, and, when she chose, meaner than a junkyard dog.
-I drove her to the impound lot one day to identify her car after it had been stolen (it had been stripped and torched so it turned out there was nothing really to identify), chaperoned she and another woman once while they bar-hopped (a hair-raising and memorable night), and moved her out of her apartment and into her fiancé’s house when he was indisposed.
+I drove her to the impound lot one day to identify her car after it had been stolen (it had been stripped and torched so it turned out there was nothing really to identify), chaperoned she and another woman once while they bar-hopped in Westport (a hair-raising and memorable night: we’re lucky we survived), and moved her out of her apartment and into her fiancé’s house when he was indisposed.
 In other words: we were close.

 Susie pranked me (and others) a fair bit over the years (some were mild and others incredibly Holy-Mother-of-God-why-did-you-DO-that?!? embarrassing) and one of the most popular was…